 Creating an engine for volunteering.
-Our work is driven by the love and support of our community, with over 175 volunteers packing and delivering Sack Suppers each week day.
+Our work is driven by the love and support of our community, with nearly 250 volunteers packing and delivering Sack Suppers each week day.
 Many more lead juice box and snack drives and fund drives.

 Empowering kids to help each other.
 Through volunteering and educational programs, we help kids understand hunger and lead projects to end it.
-Over 25% of hours volunteered come from youth under age 18.
+33% of hours volunteered come from youth under age 18.